Ravisukhwal76/Ravisukhwal76/README.md

 - Learning more about cloud deployment and automation

 ## 💬 You can ask me about
-- Java and Spring Boot
+- Java and Spring Boot.
-- React.js basics and structure
+- React.js basics and structure.
-- CI/CD setup with Jenkins
+- CI/CD setup with Jenkins.

 ## 🛠️ Skills
 - **Languages**: Java, JavaScript.